jpablobr/testr/README.md

 ### noansi

-By default it will clear out ansi characters with the executable `bin/noansi` ruby script.
-So, you should put it somewhere in your
+By default it will remove non-ansi characters with the `bin/noansi` ruby script.
+So, you should put it somewhere in your $PATH.
-$PATH.
-Something like this:

     $ cd testr
     $ cp bin/noansi ~/bin # if ~/bin is in your $PATH

 ### .env.rc

-If you would like to define $ENV specific setting to your project you could add them to an `.env.rc` file in your project root directory.
+If you would like to define $ENV specific setting for your project you could add them to an `.env.rc` file in your project's root directory.

 ### .togglerc

-If you want to use the toggling functionality you should add a `.togglerc` file to your project's root directory.
+If you want to use the toggling functionality, you should add a `.togglerc` file to your project's root directory.

 Example -- Set the style only: